syunar/superai-ss3-level1-hackathon/README.md

-## just wrapup all notebooks for Super-AI season#3 level#1 hackhathon
+## Just wrapup all notebooks for Super-AI season#3 level#1 hackhathon